dmikushin/podman/README.md

 There is also a [mailing list](https://lists.podman.io/archives/) at `lists.podman.io`.
 You can subscribe by sending a message to `podman-join@lists.podman.io` with the subject `subscribe`.

+**For cluster-optimized features:** Please use GitHub Issues in this experimental fork for feedback and bug reports related to `--shared-base-layers` functionality.

 ## Rootless
 Podman can be easily run as a normal user, without requiring a setuid binary.